 Pathogens can exist in the soil for long periods of time without causing an outbreak of disease in plants.
-Disease outbreaks are either caused by an increase in the population of the pathogen, by an increase in the susceptibility of the plant or a change in environmental conditions.
+Disease outbreaks are either caused by an increase in the population of the pathogen or by an increase in the susceptibility of the plant.
 The population of the pathogen is dependent on whether the soil conditions are favourable for its growth and survival.
 The conditions that are favourable for the growth and survival of pathogens are different for each species of pathogen but are related to: